 The eligibility requirements vary for each credit, and they are discussed in more detail below.

-The Ontario Trillium Benefit is usually paid out on the 10th of each month starting from July of the previous year.
-The last OTB 2022 payment date is on December 9, 2022.
+The OTB is usually paid out on the 10th of each month starting from July of the previous year.

 If your annual OTB benefit is $360 or less, it will be paid in one lump-sum payment at the start of the benefit period in July.